A lot or a little?

 Parents need to know that The Twilight Zone is the newest reboot of the beloved sci-fi series from the late '50s/early '60s that is hosted by Jordan Peele (Get Out, Us).
-Like the original, episodes are guest star-studded morality plays with supernatural overtones -- only this series is a little edgier features a copious amount of adult language, including "f--k."
-Characters are seen smoking and drinking, there's talking and joking about sex.
+Like the original, episodes are guest star-studded morality plays with supernatural overtones -- only this series is a little edgier and features a copious amount of adult language, including "f--k."
+Characters are seen smoking and drinking, and there's talking and joking about sex.
 Violence is mostly implied and not shown.

 - Parents say

 - Kids say

 THE TWILIGHT ZONE is a revamped version of the classic black-and-white, Rod Serling-hosted series that ran from 1959-1964 and is still being shown in reruns to this day.
 Like the original series, the show has an anthology format, each episode with its own self-contained plot and a new cast of characters -- in this case, embodied by actors such as John Cho, Ike Barinholtz, Sanaa Lathan, Chris O'Dowd, and Taissa Farmiga.
 The stories are morality tales, usually offering uncanny surprises and twist endings that provide some sort of commentary on the human condition -- and often with overtones of sci-fi, fantasy, or horror.
 Oscar-winning director Jordan Peele serves as executive producer and narrator, popping in at the beginning and end of each episode to make deadpan observations about the story and its themes.